Weather Averages for Malta in December

 13th December 2014

-Republic Day Malta is celebrated throughout the island every December.
+Republic Day Malta is celebrated every December in Marsa, when locals lay wreaths over the monument of Republic Day.
 This day commemorates the date when the constitution of Malta was amended, making it no longer a colony of Britain, but a republic within the Commonwealth.
-There are loads of historical-themed events in celebration of this day, including military parades, marching band concerts, re-enactments and the firing of cannons, many of which take place in Valletta.

 In Guardia Parade